AlbertAkimov/soundcheck/src/main/webapp/resources/soundcheck/js/superslides-0.6.2/README.md

   <tr>
     <td>elements</td>
     <td>(see Elements below)</td>
-    <td>[object] A hash of element classes used in generated html.</td>
+    <td>[result] A hash of element classes used in generated html.</td>
   </tr>
 </table>

 ### Elements

-The following are element classes accessible under the `elements` object.
+The following are element classes accessible under the `elements` result.

 <table>
   <tr>